KLD997/FreeTune/README.md

   ```

 ## How to run FreeTune
-  When you installed all dependencies and they are working as intended you can run LinOLS using the following command:
+  When you installed all dependencies and they are working as intended you can run FreeTune using the following command:
   ```bash
   python3 main.py
 ```
-## How to compile Cython files on Linux
+## How to compile Cython files on FreeBSD
   ### Required packages
   Before you start, ensure that you have the necessary packages installed.
 You can install `Cython` using pip:
   ```bash